Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 ## Alexa Support

 * If Hue emulation is enabled in the Tasmota UI an Alexa device will be created with the same name as the heating zone's label.
-Once enabled and the controller is restarted, ask Aslexa to "discover devices".
+Once enabled and the controller is restarted, ask Alexa to "discover devices".
 * Note that Alexa will turn on/off the heating zone.
 So if a schedule is on or if the mode is constant ON then the zone will switch to Advance Off or Const Off and vice versa.
 If a zone is switched ON via Alexa but the room temperature is ABOVE the target temperature (if thermostat support is enabled) then the relay will NOT switch ON until the room temperature falls below the target temperaature.

 ## Options